home :: coordination

 are not clear to me, I do understand the consequences.

-"As if" and "as if" are used to suggest that something
+"As though" is used to suggest that something

 is highly unlikely to happen, or should not even be